isabella232/bas-style-kit/CHANAGELOG.md

 ### Changed - BREAKING!

-* [Style] Compiled CSS is no longer included in this project - download from the BAS CDN if this is needed
 * [Infrastructure] Switching from Less to Sass preprocessor - compiled css remains compatible
 * [Infrastructure] Gulp tasks heavily refactored
 * [Infrastructure] Switching from SassLint to StyleLint